yusakapon/dydx-chrome-extension/README.md

 :zap:You can check your position and order status at a glance.
 :zap:You can enter the expected quantity with a single click.
 :zap:You can place an order by offsetting the expected price range from the best price.
+:zap:You can save your particular settings for each currency.
 :revolving_hearts:In addition, it will display important information for traders.